gamerboy256/SuperLuigiLandWiiSpecial/README.md

 - Wind can have multiple colors
 - Lava particles can have multiple colors
+- Piranha Plants can have multiple colors
+- The direction coins spin in is reversed
 - Power-ups (including Propeller Mushroom) move to the left
-- The direction coins spin in is reversed
-- Piranha Plants can have multiple colors
+- "World" on level preview screen changed to "Special" in all languages

 ## Source Code Public Release